Created by Thomas Wills (pseudonym of William Ard; 1922-1960)

 When we first meet BARNEY GLINES in the noirish You'll Get Yours (1952), published by the notorious Lion Books, a seedy, paperback house of the early fifties, he's a New York private eye with a rep for integrity, a long way from home.
-He's in a Mexican flophouse where he's come kill a man.
+He's in a Mexican flophouse where he's come to kill a man.

-But, as James Reasoner recalls in a 2006 blog, "Someone beats him to it... and from there the story backtracks to how and why Barney set out on this murderous quest.
+But, as James Reasoner recalled in a 2006 blog, "Someone beats him to it... and from there the story backtracks to how and why Barney set out on this murderous quest.
 The yarn includes a beautiful actress, stolen diamonds, blackmail photos, strippers, vicious junkies, and a particularly brutal murder for which Barney is framed.
 In other words, all the stuff you need for a good private eye novel."

 In the second novel, Mine to Avenge (1955), Barney goes undercover "as a rogue cop to smash a criminal ring and encounters in the process just about every cliché and corny improbability you choose to name," according to Anthony Boucher, apparently unaware who Wills was.
 "But the telling is fast, readable and economic enough to sound like William Ard in an off moment."